-Before starting any sweater, but especially an adult sweater, you want to make sure you review our tutorial on gauge to ensure your sweater comes out to the dimensions you want, and learn about choosing your size to ensure you get a sweater that fits the way you want it to.
-Make sure you read the whole tutorial through before you start, so you can pick up our helpful hints!
+Before starting any sweater, but especially an adult sweater, you want to make sure you review our tutorial on gauge to ensure your sweater comes out to the dimensions you want.
+To learn about choosing a sweater size, check out our tutorial on choosing your size here.

-- Antler is adorable on little boys and girls and grown up ladies too!
-Make a little size to learn the techniques, or jump off the deep end and get started on a sweater for yourself.
+Antler is adorable on little ones and grown ups too!
+Make a wee size to learn the techniques, or jump off the deep end and get started on a sweater for yourself!

 Why start with the sleeves?
 The best reason to start with the sleeves is to get a gauge swatch without a gauge swatch.
-Just knit about 5 inches of sleeve and check your gauge and whether or not you are satisfied with the fabric.
-If you like it and you are on gauge, just keep going, if not you only have a bit of sleeve to rip out.
+Just cast on, work your ribbing, knit about 5 inches of sleeve and check your gauge and whether or not you are satisfied with the fabric.
+If you like the fabric and you are on gauge, just keep going!
+If not you probably only have to rip back to the ribbing.

-To knit the sleeves you will be casting on at the cuff and working to the underarm.
+To knit the sleeves you will be casting on at the cuff (using your smaller needles) and working to the underarm.
 You can use either double pointed needles (DPN’s) to start, or a long circular for magic loop.
-For casting on onto DPN’s you can check out our tutorial here, and for more information on knitting in the round on DPN’s look here.
-For magic loop look here.
+Check out our tutorial for casting onto DPns here.
+Check out our magic loop tutorial here.

-So, using the smaller needles cast on the number of stitches for your size.
-You can either place a marker if you are using magic loop, or distribute your stitches as follows if you are using DPN’s:
+You can either place a marker (more on how to place and use markers here) if you are using magic loop, or distribute your stitches as follows if you are using DPN’s:

 Distributing your stitches on DPN’s: I am a die hard DPN fan, but you can’t place a marker on the beginning or end of a needle.
 So instead I put about 1/2 of my stitches on the first needle, 1/4 on the second and third needles.
 This way I always know the beginning of my round starts at the beginning of the ‘big’ or ‘full’ needle.
 No markers required!

 Once you have completed the ribbing, you will change to larger needles and start working your sleeve increases.
-Changing to larger needles is simpler than it sounds, instead of continuing to work with your smaller needles, just start working with the larger ones.
+Changing to larger needles is simpler than it sounds, instead of continuing to work with your smaller needles, grab your larger needle in your right and and start working the stitches from the smaller needle to the larger.
 No need to move stitches, just start knitting.

-Sleeve Increases ::: You can certainly m1 (make 1) any which way you like but my favorite is the paired increase.
+You can m1 (make 1 stitch) any way you like but my favourite way to m1 is this one here.
+I use a make 1 left at the start of the round and a make 1 right at the end of the round.
 Once the number of increases for your size have been worked, you will knit each round until your piece measures the specified length or the desired length to underarm.
 Measure twice!

-3. Did I knit anything that was NOT according to pattern?
-Make a note!
+- Did I knit anything NOT according to the pattern?

-If you make these helpful notes you will have 2 identical sleeves just waiting for a body!
+Make these helpful notes and you will have 2 identical sleeves ready to join later.

 This part is pretty easy peasy.
 Just cast on using smaller needles, working back and forth in ribbing pattern to specified length.
 Change to larger needles and work in stockinette (knit 1 row, purl 1 row) until piece measures the length specified for your size or the desired length from underarm, ending with a WS (wrong side or purl) row.

-Note: You will have stitches on waste yarn from both the sleeve and the body.
+Now that the body and sleeves have been joined you will have stitches on waste yarn from both the sleeves and the body.
 These will be joined once the yoke is finished to create the underarm.
 They look something like this:

 On the RS (right side) rows you will be working the cable chart, on the WS (wrong side) rows you will be working your stitches as established.
 What does this mean?
 You will be ‘knitting your knits and purling your purls’.
-In other words, if you see a knit, knit it, if you see a purl, purl it.
+Another way to think of it is: if you see a knit, knit it, if you see a purl, purl it.

 Button bands are picked up and worked last.
 You will be picking up about 4 stitches in every 5 rows.
 This means you will pick up 4 stitches, skip 1 row, pick up 4 sts, etc. and you will want to end up with an odd number of stitches in total.

-Tip: make a note of the number of sts picked up on the first button band.
+Tip: make a note of the number of stitches picked up on the first button band.
 You will want to pick up that same number on the other side.